My story

 top of page

 A year in which many European countries - including Poland - achieved full sovereignty.
 We came to the country with the whole family in August 1989.
-We received new passports at the Polish consulate in Vienna in July and the way home was open!

 From now on I travel regularly to Poland.